twils0/finance-sls-lambda-node-db/README.md

 finance-sls-lambda-node-db is a collection of AWS Lambda functions (Node), managed by Serverless, that handle API calls from a client and then interact with AWS Cognito and a PostgreSQL database, hosted on AWS RDS.

-Each Lambda function handles an API call from a different HTTP method from AWS API Gateway.
-API Gateway authenticates using AWS Cognito, checking the idToken provided by the client.
-Several functions also authenticates with AWS Cognito a second time, verifying the accessToken provided by the client, which is updated much more frequently than idToken.
+Each Lambda function handles API calls from AWS API Gateway.
+API Gateway authenticates certain functions using AWS Cognito, verifying the 'id' token provided by the client.
+These functions are then authenticated with AWS Cognito a second time, verifying the 'access' token provided by the client, which is updated much more frequently than the 'id' token.

+API Gateway:

+- /emails

+  - POST - (authenticated) starts the verification process for a primary email address and/or an additional email address

+  - PUT - verifies an email address, if not already verified

+- /securities

+  - /securities/search

+    - GET - (authenticated) runs a PostgreSQL full text search of securities, by ticker, name, sector/category, or exchange, based on the 'search' param provided

+- /users

+  - DELETE - (authenticated) deletes a user from the database

+  - GET - (authenticated) get the user's current (last viewed) security, a list of the securities to which the user is subscribed, and basic information (ticker, name, sector/category, exchange, etc.) on each security to which the user is subscribed

+  - PUT - (authenticated) update the user's current (last viewed) security, the list of securities to which the user is subscribed, and/or user attribues (name, phone, email, and/or additional email)

+SNS:

+- forwardEmails - formats and forwards research emails relevant to a perticular security

+- signUpUser - receives an SNS message from finance-sls-lambda-node-stripe and adds a user to Cogntio and to the database